MarcTolkmitt/DbaseFrame/README.md

 Second problem for correctness is the produced table from writing is seen in Excel as one table ( good ) but if you read them in with this code two tables are found.
 The next barrier for the usability of **OleDb**.

 I will let this code stay as good example but only for the interest.
-You could use it as dirty version of data management but i hope for the **OpenXML-SDK**.
+You could use it as dirty version of data management but **Interop** there and many people have the Office suite via their OneDrive like i do.

 ## <u>2.1 demoprogram's menu 'OleDb Excel'</u>